ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 v3c-ptl-toolset-idc provides a value corresponding to ptl_profile_toolset_idc defined in {{ISO.IEC.23090-5}}.
 The value of v3c-ptl-toolset-idc indicates the toolset combination profile component to which the V3C bitstream conforms.

-When present, the value of v3c-ptl-toolset-idc SHALL not conflict the corresponding value in the sprop-v3c-parameter-set.
+When present, the value of v3c-ptl-toolset-idc SHALL NOT conflict the corresponding value in the sprop-v3c-parameter-set.
 The value of v3c-ptl-toolset-idc SHALL be in the range of 0 to 255, inclusive.

 ~~~
     v3c-ptl-rec-idc: